SilasHofer/Ticketing-System/README.md

 To use the software:

-1. As an Agent/Admin: You can access the system via the web interface at http://localhost:3000.
+1. As an Agent/Admin: You can access the system via the web interface at http://localhost:<your_port>.
-2. As a Normal User: You can interact with the system either through the web interface or by sending emails to ticketsystem8@gmail.com.
+2. As a Normal User: You can interact with the system either through the web interface or by sending emails to <your-system-mail>.

 Users can create accounts via email, so they don’t need to log in to the web interface to resolve their issues.